 A small Nordic island nation in the North Atlantic Ocean, Iceland is just 103,000 sq km in size with a population of only 334,000, making it the most underpopulated country in Europe.
 Last year, there was a 40% increase in the number of foreign visitors to Iceland.
 95% of those surveyed from June to August said their experience met or exceeded their expectations, whilst 82% hoped to return to Iceland again in future (Icelandic Tourism Board).
 For many, Iceland’s natural beauty is one of the main reasons for their visit.
 The country is otherwise known as the land of ice and fire because of its breath-taking glaciers, volcanoes, lava fields, geysers and hot springs.

 Despite being so small, Iceland offers a range of experiences for visitors to enjoy.
 It’s a fairly expensive country, so it’s best to plan your itinerary in advance to make sure you get the best deals.
+If you can’t decide where you’d like to visit or you don’t like planning all the small detail in advance, a road trip to Iceland could be a fun idea – make sure you check out this guide to driving in Iceland before you go anywhere, though!
 If you’re looking to indulge in a spot of luxury during your stay, take a look at Guide to Iceland’s top 10 hotels in Iceland for inspiration.

 Here are five things to do and see in Iceland to help you start planning your trip:

 Named the fifth best destination in the world for city breaks by Travel Weekly, Reykjavík is situated on the coast of Iceland.
 As the country’s capital and largest city, it is home to the majority of the population.
 The city runs on geothermal power and offers a number of interesting attractions including the National and Saga museums, which tell the tale of Iceland’s Viking history.